International Space Station: Communications and computers

-Radio communications provide telemetry and scientific data links between the station and mission control centres.
+The ISS relies on various radio communication systems to provide telemetry and scientific data links between the station and mission control centres.
 Radio links are also used during rendezvous and docking procedures and for audio and video communication between crew members, flight controllers and family members.
 As a result, the ISS is equipped with internal and external communication systems used for different purposes.

-The Russian Orbital Segment communicates directly with the ground via the Lira antenna mounted to Zvezda.
-The Lira antenna also has the capability to use the Luch data relay satellite system.
-This system fell into disrepair during the 1990s, and so was not used during the early years of the ISS, although two new Luch satellitesLuch-5A and Luch-5Bwere launched in 2011 and 2012 respectively to restore the operational capability of the system.
-Another Russian communications system is the Voskhod-M, which enables internal telephone communications between Zvezda, Zarya, Pirs, Poisk, and the USOS and provides a VHF radio link to ground control centres via antennas on Zvezda exterior.
+The Russian Orbital Segment primarily uses the Lira antenna mounted on Zvezda for direct ground communication.
+It also had the capability to utilize the Luch data relay satellite system, which was in a state of disrepair when the station was built, but was restored to operational status in 2011 and 2012 with the launch of Luch-5A and Luch-5B.
+Additionally, the Voskhod-M system provides internal telephone communications and VHF radio links to ground control.

 The US Orbital Segment (USOS) makes use of two separate radio links: S band (audio, telemetry, commanding – located on the P1/S1 truss) and Ku band (audio, video and data – located on the Z1 truss) systems.
-These transmissions are routed via the United States Tracking and Data Relay Satellite System (TDRSS) in geostationary orbit, allowing for almost continuous real-time communications with Christopher C. Kraft Jr. Mission Control Center (MCC-H) in Houston.
+These transmissions are routed via the United States Tracking and Data Relay Satellite System (TDRSS) in geostationary orbit, allowing for almost continuous real-time communications with Christopher C. Kraft Jr. Mission Control Center (MCC-H) in Houston, Texas.
 Data channels for the Canadarm2, European Columbus laboratory and Japanese Kibō modules were originally also routed via the S band and Ku band systems, with the European Data Relay System and a similar Japanese system intended to eventually complement the TDRSS in this role.
-Communications between modules are carried on an internal wireless network.

 UHF radio is used by astronauts and cosmonauts conducting EVAs and other spacecraft that dock to or undock from the station.
-Automated spacecraft are fitted with their own communications equipment; the ATV uses a laser attached to the spacecraft and the Proximity Communications Equipment attached to Zvezda to accurately dock with the station.
+Automated spacecraft are fitted with their own communications equipment; the ATV used a laser attached to the spacecraft and the Proximity Communications Equipment attached to Zvezda to accurately dock with the station.